This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 So although I don’t recommend rushing through the crate training process as forcing it may end in hard to fix fears and failure, if you’re going to try and crate within a weekend, this is the guide to follow.

 But I’ve always taken far more time myself so I cannot vouch for the speed of the ‘weekend’ process or guarantee it will work!

-Crate Duration Guidelines – How Long Can A Puppy Be Left In The Crate?
+How Long Can a Puppy Be Left in the Crate?
+[Crate Duration Guidelines]

 The general advice is you can crate your puppy for a time in hours equal to the age they are in months plus one.